-Hopefully you will find all the information you need on SEND at St Barnabas on this page.
-If you require further information please call the school office to book an appointment with the school SENCO: Miss Nelson.
+Welcome to our SEND page, here you will find all the information you need on SEND at St Barnabas.
+If you require further information please call the school office to book an appointment with the school SENCO: Mr Martin.

 We believe that all pupils, regardless of their needs should be able to access a broad and balanced curriculum, and reach their full learning potential at our school.
 We closely monitor how all of our children are progressing both academically, socially and emotionally, but are particularly keen to ensure that children with special needs or who are vulnerable are well-supported.